What makes you so passionate about Judaism?

 I was ordained at Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in New York City in 2008.
 My thesis topic was: “The de-evolution of the Jewish Warrior: From Judah Maccabee to Woody Allen.”
 In addition to my various rabbinic internships during seminary, I worked as a Chaplain at Dartmouth Hitchcock Hospital.
 I received my Bachelor’s degree from Bucknell University in History and Education.

 I spend an inordinate amount of time reading sci-fi/fantasy books.
-I love being outdoors, I am an avid swimmer, and I can occasionally be found dominating the pickle-ball court at the MJCCA.
+I love being outdoors, I am an avid swimmer, and when the weather is warm I love to kayak on stretches of the Chattahoochee river.